Foreign rights

 A French publishing house with an American name, Wildproject was originally conceived in New York during a residency at Bard College in 2003.
 Our ethos has been profoundly influenced by our transatlantic origins, and many of our publications have contributed to importing American as well as Japanese environmental philosophy to France.

-In 2017, we created "Le Monde Qui Vient," a collection devoted to exploring the links between the environmental crisis and the colonial structures that dominate our modern world.
+In 2017, we created "Le Monde Qui Vient," a series devoted to exploring the links between the environmental crisis and the colonial structures that dominate our modern world.
 LMQV includes works by Roxanne Dunbar-Ortiz, Sarah Vanuxem, Ghassan Hage, and many more.

 True devotees of Marseille, we have also dedicated a dozen titles to exploring our home city through its natural history, music, and urban hiking trails.